DANIEL-T97/Toy-Problems-Code-Challenge-Phase-1/README.md

 #Usage

-Key in the speed of the car in Km/s when prompted
+Key in the speed of the car in Km/s when prompted.

 You can run the program in any Javascript environment that supports the console.